sharkLoc/fqkit/README.md

-  fqscore  converts the fastq file quality scores flatten  flatten fastq sequences [aliases: flat] join     join paired end reads that are overlapping into a single longer read barcode  split barcode for PE reads check    check the validity of a fastq record remove   remove reads by read name rename   rename sequence id in fastq file
+  fqscore  converts the fastq file quality scores flatten  flatten fastq sequences [aliases: flat] join     join paired end reads that are overlapping into a single longer read barcode  perform demultiplex for pair-end fastq reads check    check the validity of a fastq record remove   remove reads by read name rename   rename sequence id in fastq file